More about FAMILY, Systemic and Relationship Therapy

 Systemic therapy seeks to understand the individual in relationships with others, rather than in isolation.
 It seeks to identify deeply entrenched unhelpful patterns within an individual's relationships and between family members rather than seeing problems located within an individual.
 All people are embedded in their context and are part of a larger unit or system, such as, a couple, a family, or an organisation.

 During the therapeutic process the clients' views and relationships are explored in order to understand the problems they are experiencing.
-This approach helps family members to communicate better with each other.
+This approach helps family or group members to communicate better with each other.
 It can help families to change, develop and resolve conflict.

 The issues that a Systemic Approach can address: